OliverHennhoefer/unquad/docs/source/installation.md

 pip install unquad[data]
 ```

-**Note**: The datasets are downloaded automatically when first used and cached in memory.
-This approach has zero disk footprint - no files are stored on your system.
+**Note**: The datasets are downloaded automatically when first used and cached both in memory and on disk (in `~/.cache/unquad/`) for faster subsequent access.

 To install with online FDR control for streaming scenarios:
 ```bash